 Issue: To accommodate new development in North Oakville secondary plan.

-- Proposed Action: Initiate study to review school projections and determine accommodation needs, and strategies to provide space for additional students anticipated in the North Oakville secondary plan resulting from changing trends and a deficit of two school sites. - Target Year: TBD (Event Based) - Name: Oakville NE # 7 PS New School (IO/Argo Lands) - Type: Feasibility Study (Accommodation Needs), Capital Priorities Program Funding - Issue: To accommodate new development in North Oakville secondary plan.
-Specifically within the IO/Argo lands north of Burnhamthorpe Road. - Proposed Action: Initiate study to review school projections and determine accommodation needs, and strategies to provide space for additional students anticipated in the North Oakville secondary plan, specifically in the IO/Argo lands.
+Specifically within the IO/Argo lands north of Burnhamthorpe Road.

+Proposed Action: Initiate study to review school projections and determine accommodation needs, and strategies to provide space for additional students anticipated in the North Oakville secondary plan, specifically in the IO/Argo lands.
 Create business cases to submit to the Ministry of Education for Capital Priorities Program funding.
 If funded, a boundary review will be initiated.

-Name: Oakville NE #4 PS New School
+Name: Oakville NE #4 PS New School Type: Capital Priorities Program Funding

+Issue: Oakville NE #4 PS is proposed (south of Burnhamthorpe Road, East of boundary review will be initiated.

+Trafalgar Road).

-- Type: Capital Priorities Program Funding - Issue: Oakville NE #4 PS is proposed (south of Burnhamthorpe Road, East of Trafalgar Road). - Proposed Action: Create business cases to submit to the Ministry of Education for Capital Priorities Program funding.
-If funded, a boundary review will be initiated.
+Proposed Action: Create business cases to submit to the Ministry of Education for Capital Priorities Program funding.
+If funded, a